hugomaiavieira/Webservice-1.5/source/english.md

 # Webservice integration 1.5

 The purpose of this documentation is to orientate the developer about how integrate with Cielo Webservice, describing its functionalities, the methods to be used, list information to be sent and received and provide examples.

 The integration mechanism with Cielo E-commerce is simple, so that are necessary only an intermediate knowledge in programming language for Web, HTTP/HTTP requisitions and handling XML archive to implant Cielo E-commerce solution with success.

-To carry out a test on homolagation it’s not necessary to log/register at Cielo, however to sell on internet it’s necessary to register on Cielo link: [https://www.cielo.com.br/sitecielo/e-commerce/credenciamento-ecommerce.html](https://www.cielo.com.br/sitecielo/e-commerce/credenciamento-ecommerce.html).
+Importantly to use this platform, the website must comply with safety rules or use the PCI certification.
+For questions about web security, please send email to: [e-seg@cielo.com.br](mailto:e-seg@cielo.com.br)

 After conclude the registration and receive the instructions, you need to develop the integration using this documentation as a guide.
 Once the integration is completed, it’s necessary to fill the homologation form fully and then send it to Cielo E-commerce Web Support that will inform the secure key to the establishment.

 Finally, after the development, to start the operation on production environment, first, it's necessary start the homologation at Cielo.

-<aside class="notice">Look at section [Homologation](#Homologation) to more instruction about the homologation process</aside>
+<aside class="notice">Look at section <a href="#Homologation">Homologation</a> to more instruction about the homologation process</aside>

 ## Cielo Support